anzervakis/ytmp3/README.md

     3. Video stats will be displayed and the download will start.
 <p>
 <p>
-    *the video will be downloaded on the same file as the application
+    *the video will be downloaded on the same folder as the application
 </p>
 <img src='ytdownloadervideoimage.png'>
 <br><br><br>